paulocoutinhox/gohc/README.md

   - Type "ping": will automatic change status by ping time
   - Type "range": will automatic change status by range values (can be float)
   - Type "status": will change status using your sent status (work as a trigger)
+- Have a warm time configuration, to only start run healthchecks after it
 - The web interface is nice - made with bootstrap and AJAX
 - It is open-source, you can collaborate reporting bugs and upgrading it
 - You can DONATE!